isomerpages/moe-bedoksouthsec/pages/Latest Happenings.md

 description: ""
 variant: tiptap
 ---
+<h4><strong>Online Parenting Webinars</strong></h4>
+<p>Dear parents/ guardian,</p>
+<p>We would like to invite you to sign up for a series of online parenting
+webinars entitled Triple P L2 for Parents organised by Morning Star Community Services for the month of March.
+This month, the special focus title is:
+Achieving Digital Wellness, starts on 9 Mar 2024.
+Please click <a href="https://www.morningstar.org.sg/triple-p/l2-sec-run-3/" rel="noopener noreferrer nofollow" target="_blank">here</a> to register for the webinars.</p>
+<p>Other than Parenting Programs, Morning Star Community Services will also
+be conducting Kopi Session for Grandparents on 7 March 2024.
+The Kopi session will be conducted in English Language and will be held onsite at Morning Star Sengkang Outreach Centre.
+Grandparents will learn how to interact with their grandchildren and others through playing Lego Bricks.
+Please click <a href="http://tinyurl.com/kopiforgrandparents" rel="noopener noreferrer nofollow" target="_blank">here</a> to register for the event.</p>
+<p></p>
 <h4><strong>2024 Parent Engagement Session for Secondary 4 and 5 Students: Presentation Materials and Resources</strong></h4>
 <p>Dear Parents/Guardians,</p>
 <p>Thank you for partnering the school in supporting your child’s/ward’s